 Church-Family: the challenges of the dominant culture

-On 16 April, Gabriella Gambino, Undersecretary of the Dicastery for the Laity, Family, and Life, gave a lecture at the 9th specialized course in Church Communications, which was held via the platform of the Pontifical University of the Holy Cross in Rome.
+With these words, Gabriella Gambino, Under-secretary of the Dicastery for Laity, Family and Life, addressed the participants of the 10th edition of the Specialization Course on Religious Information, organized by the Pontifical University of the Holy Cross in Rome.

 The recipients of the annual course are journalists from all over the world

 The recipients of the annual course are journalists from all over the world who, from Rome, report on various events in the life of the Church.
 The issues they cover are often complex and require specific training.
 Hence, the offer of a course dedicated to them and held by Church figures, professors from various pontifical universities and other Roman universities.